SacredAntwon/BookStoreProject/README.md

 fields in order to test the API functionality.

 Step 3) Look at the MongoDB database to find the Ids for certain books.

+### Closing Database

+Close the database on Mac by typing `brew services stop mongodb-community@6.0` in the terminal.